gshockv/StoredImages/README.md

 # StoredImages
-Sandbox Android app to discover Firebase Storage and RealTime Database Written totally in Kotlin
+Sandbox Android app to discover Firebase Storage and RealTime Database.

+# Written totally in Kotlin